gortaina/workout/100DaysOfCode/Readme.md

 kubectl get pods

+##Day 93/118 08/01/2020
+I win a course for Azure!
+This is new!
+I need the Hermione Granger Time-Turner ! 🦄
+#100daysofCode #100DaysOfMLCode

 ## Day 92/118 07/01/2020 - afternow
 Making plots with cities temperature from Brazil, data from Berkeley -> http://berkeleyearth.org/data/